Oxyaine/RainWorldBestiary/README.md

 ## Tabs

 Tabs are categories that entries can be stored in, they appear as the first set of buttons you see when entering the bestiary menu.
-When adding entries, you can add your own tab, or you can use the `Modded` tab if your mod only adds a few entries.
+When adding entries, you can add your own tab, or you can use the `Modded` tab, for if your mod only adds a few entries.
-To add entries to the `Modded` tab, just call your [tabs JSON file](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#structure---tabs) `Modded` or set the name in your tab's JSON file to `Modded` (*case sensitive*)
+To add entries to the `Modded` tab, make sure your tabs name is also `Modded` (*case sensitive*), two tabs with the same name will be merged.

-If your mod adds a tab with the same name as an existing tab, the tabs will be "merged", meaning your entries will be added to the existing tab.
-If your tab has a custom [title image](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#title-sprite) and the existing tab doesn't, your tabs title image will be used.
-Same logic applies to [tab_menu_process_id](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#tab_menu_process_id--string).
-Tabs and entries are also organized the way they are loaded from the files (alphabetically), so you can prefix your folders with numbers to change the order they appear, this wont matter if your merging with another tab (as it'll use whatever position the existing tab is in).
+Tabs and entries are also organized the way they are loaded from the files (alphabetically), so you can prefix your files with numbers to change the order they appear, this wont matter if your merging with another tab, as it'll use whatever position the existing tab is in.
-Entries don't care what sub directory they are in, as the resource manager looks for all files in the tab folder, including entries in sub-directories.
+Entries don't care what sub directory they are in, as the entry loader looks for all files in the tab folder, including entries in sub-directories.

-#
-#
-#

-## Structure - Tabs
+Merging tabs add all entries to the existing tab, If your tab has a custom [title image](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#title-sprite) and the existing tab doesn't, your tabs title image will be used; Same logic applies to [tab_menu_process_id](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#tab_menu_process_id--string).

+### Tabs JSON Components

 Tabs must be created using a JSON file, which can be used to give the tab a custom name and specify some additional details about the tab.
 The JSON file can contain the following elements: